 Is Ethereal Beauty A Myth?
 Read More To Know About.

 The expectation for women to look beautiful is as old as time, and the pressure is not more prevalent now than it has been throughout history.
 There have been terms dedicated mainly to describing women’s beauty, and they have been called everything right from pretty, attractive, and alluring to heavenly.
 Ethereal is one term that describes women’s beauty as something that looks eternal or otherworldly.
-Of all the words used to describe women, this is perhaps one of the most confusing and wrong.
-Ethereal beauty is nothing but a myth, no matter which way you see it.
+This is perhaps one of the most confusing and wrong of all the words used to describe women.
+Ethereal beauty is a myth, no matter which way you see it.

 Source: